UCL Institute of Education: Special collections

 There are 27 special collections of publications held by the Newsam Library.
 Some of the collections relate to a specific subject area or have been collection by a single source while others have been built up with several sources.
 The collection contains a comprehensive range of documents on education in the UK, the National Textbook Collection, and other unique resources.

 Archives

-The institute archive collections date back from 1797, and holds over 130 deposited collections as well as the records of the institute itself.
+The institute's archive collections date back from 1797, and holds over 130 deposited collections as well as the records of the institute itself.
 The deposited collections contain the personal papers of educationalist and other notable people involved with education and the records of educational organisations such as trade unions, and education projects.
-The collection covers a wide area of education, from pre-school all the way through to adult education, from formal education settings to informal settings.
-The Archives are open to both internal and external researchers by appointment only.
+The collections cover a wide area of education, from pre-school all the way through to adult education, from formal education settings to informal settings.
+The archives are open to both internal and external researchers by appointment only, and form part of University College London's Special Collections.